Ashwon09/NodeJsCRUD/README.md

 # NodeJsCRUD
-basic crud in node JS with mongo db
+basic crud in node JS with mongo db and postgresql